Lorentz Violation and the Higgs Mechanism: Lorentz-Violating Lagrangians

 \subsection{Propagation and Interactions}

 Propagation of physical fields is governed by the portion ${\cal L}_{2}'={\cal L}_{2,Ah}$ of ${\cal L}$ that is bilinear in just $A$ and $h$.
 This is

-where an integration by parts has again been performed on the last term.
-Written in this form, the mass term for the gauge field is obviously Lorentz-violating.
-Although we shall show in section~\ref{sec-redef} that it is possible to recast the Lagrangian in a form that moves all the gauge-sector Lorentz violation into the $k_{F}$ term, the form (\ref{eq-L2}) for ${\cal L}_{2}'$ may be somewhat unexpected.
-To the extent that the longitudinal component of the massive gauge field $A$ is really the Goldstone boson of the broken symmetry, we would expect the kinetic term for this field to be modified, so that the longitudinal $A$ should propagate like $\Phi$.
-However, this phenomenon is not seen in (\ref{eq-L2}).
+To the extent that the longitudinal component of the massive gauge field $A$ is really the Goldstone boson of the broken symmetry, we should expect that the longitudinal $A$ should propagate like $\Phi$.
+As we shall see at the end of this section, the longitudinal part of $A$ does indeed propagate like $\Phi$ at high energies, although this phenomenon is not evident from a naive inspection of the Lagrange density (\ref{eq-L2}).

-Nevertheless, an examination of the full bilinear Lagrange density ${\cal L}_{2}$, which includes the Goldstone bosons, shows how the kinetic part of the action for $\varphi$ combines with the Lorentz-violating mass term for $A$ to preserve the transversality of the gauge propagator.
+However, before addressing this point, we shall show how the mass and kinetic parts of the full bilinear Lagrange density ${\cal L}_{2}$, which includes the Goldstone bosons, combine to preserve the transversality of the gauge propagator.
 The gauge part of ${\cal L}_{2}$

 is manifestly transverse, except for the term with the gauge boson mass $m_{A}=\sqrt{2}ev$, which is certainly not.
 However, there is also a vertex that mixes the gauge and Goldstone boson propagators; it comes from